CentreForDigitalHumanities/langpro-annotator/README.md

 Users can become Annotators or Master Annotators by adding them to the respective user groups in the Django admin interface.

-The overview below shows the permissions for each role.
+The matrix below shows the permissions for each role.
 Not all permissions are currently implemented.

 (Last updated: November 14th, 2025)